johnwarden/mecsim/README.md

 So instead of considering voter's subjective utility as an absolute quantity, we consider each voter's utility as a percentage of their maximum possibility utility.

-This is consistent with many intuitive notions of what is fair.
+This is consistent with many intuitive notions of what is fair or democratic.
 For example, if each voter gets 99% of their optimal utility, overall optimality is 99%.
-If we did not normalize utility, the optimal solution would be weighted towards voters with higher absolute values of subjective utility.
+If we did not normalize utility, the optimal solution would favor voters with higher absolute values of subjective utility -- implying that the preferences of these voters is more important than that of others (which does not seem very fair).

 ### Preference Profiles